StuartCox3107/meetings-reimagined/README.md

 same time keep up with the market trend of being somewhere that looks like a vibrant, exciting and interesting place.
 One that meeting delegates would enjoy spending a day at, and one that bookers feel will meet the needs of those they are booking for.
-Also, the vast majority of use will be via desktops but of course the tablet and mobile layouts need to work.
+Also, the vast majority of use will be via desktops, but of course the tablet and mobile layouts need to work.

 Potential bookers need to be able to see everything that is included (what they get for their money), and need to be able to